 Their noteworthy accomplishments have garnered numerous honours, including the prestigious CBE, for contributing to the UK’s economic and philanthropic sectors.

 Aside from business, the Reuben brothers are well-known for their charitable contributions.
 They have made significant contributions to healthcare, education, and cultural institutions.
 It demonstrates their commitment to improving people’s lives in the UK.
+Today, the Reuben brothers are recognized among the wealthiest people in the UK.

 6. Lakshmi Mittal